 Born to an Italian father and Norwegian mother, Eva lived in five different countries by the time she was 18.
 Her peripatetic upbringing and extensive research travels have given her a unique worldview that she brings to her curatorial work.
-She currently works from Vancouver, Canada, and has active curatorial projects all over the world.
+She works from Vancouver, Canada, and has active curatorial projects all over the world.

 She received a BA and MA in art history from Columbia University and was a 2014 Fellow at the Center for Curatorial Leadership.